Zalexanninev15/Adobe-SWF_FLV-Player/README.md

-# Adobe SWF & FLV Player Installer
+# Adobe SWF & FLV Player

 ## Screenshot of player (with game)
 ![](https://i.imgur.com/sSwZpRk.jpg)

 ## Description
-Adobe SWF & FLV Player Installer for Linux.
+Adobe SWF & FLV Player for Linux.
 Not a browser plugin!

 ## Installation and use
 1.